rgoshen/elasticsearch_8_and_the_elastic_stack_in_depth_and_hands_on/README.md

   - Elasticsearch fundamentally works via HTTP requests and JSON data
   - Any language or tool that can handle HTTP can handle Elasticsearch
 - Client API
-  - Most languages have specialized Elasticsearch librariesto make it even easier
+  - Most languages have specialized Elasticsearch libraries to make it even easier
 - Analytic Tools
-  - Web-based graphical UI'ssuch as Kibana let you ineteract with your indices and explore them without writing code
+  - Web-based graphical UI's such as Kibana let you ineteract with your indices and explore them without writing code

 [back](#toc)